 - 15-oz can chickpeas, drained (or roughly 2 cups cooked chickpeas)

 - 2 tbsp Greek Yogurt (omit if vegan)

 - 1/2 tsp cayenne pepper (or Aleppo pepper), more to your liking

 - 1/2 lime, juice of, more to your liking

 - Liquid from canned chickpeas, if needed

-- Enjoy with pita chips or tortilla chips.
+- Enjoy with pita bread or pita chips.

-- Tip for Leftovers: If you don’t plan on finishing the avocado hummus, it is best not to top it with the salsa; leftovers will keep better this way.
-Store leftover avocado hummus in a tight-lid container in the fridge for 2 to 3 days (test before serving.)
-Salsa can also be stored in the fridge separately for 1 to 2 nights.
+- Tip for Leftovers: Store leftover avocado hummus, tightly wrapped, in the fridge for 2 nights.
+Salsa verde can also be stored in the fridge separately for 1 night.

 - Category: Appetizer

 - Cuisine: Mediterranean